neoforged/Documentation/docs/resources/client/models/index.md

 - The `when` block specifies either a string representation of a blockstate or a list of properties that must be met for the element to apply.
 The lists can either be named `"OR"` or `"AND"`, performing the respective logical operation on its contents.
 Both single blockstate and list values can additionally specify multiple actual values by separating them with `|` (for example `facing=east|facing=west`).
 - The `apply` block specifies the model object or an array of model objects to use.
 This works exactly like with a `variants` block.

+## Client Items

+[Client items][citems] are used by the game to assign a model or multiple models to the states of the `ItemStack`.
+While there are some item-specific fields in the model JSON, client items consume models to render based on context, so most of their information has been moved to their own separate [section][citems].

 ## Tinting

 Some blocks, such as grass or leaves, change their texture color based on their location and/or properties.
 [Model elements][elements] can specify a tint index on their faces, which will allow a color handler to handle the respective faces.
-The code side of things works through two events, one for block color handlers and one for item color handlers.
-They both work pretty similar, so let's have a look at a block handler first:
+The code side of things works through three events, one for block color handlers, one for block tints based on biome (used in conjunction with the block color handlers), and one for [item tint sources explained with client items][itemtints].
+They work pretty similar, so let's have a look at a block handler first:

 ```java
 // Client-side mod bus event handler